wickerbox/Protoboard-DIP-for-CHIP/README.md

-# DIP template for the C.H.I.P. $9 Computer
+# DIP Protoboard for CHIP

-Simple protoboard DIP daughter board for when you need something more durable than a breadboard.
+This is a simple protoboard DIP daughter board for when you need something more durable than a breadboard.

-### CHIP DIP KiCad Template
+## Design

 This project was created using the <a href="https://github.com/wickerbox/wickerlib/tree/master/templates/chip-dip-shield">CHIP DIP KiCad template</a> from Wickerlib.